Jarrod Croker: 2016

 In February 2016, Croker was named in the Raiders 2016 NRL Auckland Nines squad.
 On 13 February 2016, Croker played for the World All Stars against the Indigenous All Stars, playing at centre in the 12-8 win at Suncorp Stadium.
-On 8 May 2016, Croker again represented Country Origin against City Origin, kicking 5 goals in the 44-30 loss in Tamworth.
-In Round 10 against the St George Illawarra Dragons, Croker became the highest ever point scorer for the Raiders in the 16-12 golden point loss at Jubilee Oval.
-At the end of the season, Croker picked up the Provan Summons award as well as Dally M Captain of the Year and season's leading point scorer in a year were the Raiders fell one game short of the Grand Final.
-Croker played in all of the Raiders 27 matches, scoring 18 tries and kicking 112 goals in the 2016 NRL season.
+On 8 May 2016, Croker again represented Country Origin against City Origin, kicking five goals in the 44-30 loss in Tamworth.
+In round 10 against the St. George Illawarra Dragons, Croker became the highest ever point scorer for Canberra in the 16-12 golden point loss at Jubilee Oval.
+At the end of the season, Croker picked up the Provan Summons award as well as Dally M Captain of the Year and season's leading point scorer in a year were the capital club fell one game short of the Grand Final.
+Croker played in all of the Canberra clubs 27 matches, scoring 18 tries and kicking 112 goals in the 2016 NRL season.
 After the season ended, Croker was named the Australia Four Nations train-on squad but later dropped out due to a knee injury.

 2017

 On 10 February 2017, Croker played for the World All Stars against the Indigenous All Stars in the 2017 All Stars match, playing at centre in the 34-8 loss at Hunter Stadium.
-In Round 5 against the Parramatta Eels in the 30-18 win at Canberra Stadium, Croker became the third player to score 100 tries for Canberra, after Jason Croker and Brett Mullins, and the fifth player to score 100 tries and kick 500 goals in Australian first grade rugby league.
+In round 5 against the Parramatta Eels in the 30-18 win at Canberra Stadium, Croker became the third player to score 100 tries for Canberra, after Jason Croker and Brett Mullins, and the fifth player to score 100 tries and kick 500 goals in Australian first grade rugby league.
 He also became only the seventh player after Terry Lamb (Canterbury-Bankstown), Greg Alexander (Penrith), Ryan Girdler (Penrith), Hazem El Masri (Canterbury-Bankstown), Darren Lockyer (Brisbane) and Luke Burt (Parramatta) to score 100 tries and over 1,000 points for a single club.
 In Round 11 against the Parramatta Eels, Croker played his 200th NRL career match in the Raiders 22-16 win at ANZ Stadium.
-On 10 August 2017, Croker extended his contract with the Raiders to the end of the 2020 season.
-Croker finished the 2017 NRL season with him scoring 9 tries and kicking 77 goals for the Raiders.
+On 10 August 2017, Croker extended his contract with the capital club to the end of the 2020 season.
+Croker finished the 2017 NRL season with him scoring nine tries and kicking 77 goals for Canberra.

 2018

-In Round 18 against the North Queensland Cowboys, Croker suffered a season ending knee injury in the Raiders 38-12 win at Canberra Stadium.
-Croker finished the 2018 NRL season with him playing in 17 matches, scoring 7 and kicking 63 goals for the Raiders.
+In round 18 against the North Queensland Cowboys, Croker suffered a season ending knee injury in the Raiders 38-12 win at Canberra Stadium.
+Croker finished the 2018 NRL season with him playing in 17 matches, scoring seven and kicking 63 goals for the Canberra side.